crhwebdev-courses/translate/README.md

 # TRANSLATE

 A project for Udemy course: Modern React and Redux (2019 Update).
-This display a simple form in either English or Dutch.
+This display a simple form in either English or Dutch using React context system in place of Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).